inno-devops-labs/F23-intro-course-labs/lab5/TerraformAndNginx.md

 Also, I used `terraform show` command to inspect the current state and `terraform show list` to show the list of resources in current state.
 Also, I used command `terraform apply -var "container_name=YetAnotherName"` to override default variable value (of container name).
 And `terraform output` to display the outputs according to configuration for them.

 4. Observations: Terraform is not available for Russian Federation (unless you use VPN).
 I really liked how Terraform writes the plan on changes (what is destroyed, what is added) after changes to configurations, it is really convenient to prevent accidental mistakes.
+Terraform generates state files, which is also useful for observing the changes (and their backup).